siddhartha-gupta/SMF-Likes/README.md

 - Enable the permission "Can view like" for those groups who can view who liked which post.
 - Enable the permission "Can view likes of other users in their profiles" for those groups who can view like summary of other users in there profiles.
 - Enable the permission "Can view stats of liked posts" for those groups who can view like posts stats
+- Enable the permission "Can view notifications of liked posts" for those groups who can view like posts notifications
 - Enable the permissions for guests about where they can see likes i.e in posts/topics, boards, profiles & whether or not they can see the liked posts stats

 *Board Settings*